 The center of gravity is the point of the average location of the weight for the robot.
 This is not the center of your robot, but the point at which the weight is equal above and below and on all sides.
+For your robot to stay balanced, the center of gravity should be inside the wheelbase; the closer to the center of the wheelbase that the center of gravity is located, the more balanced the robot will be.

 There are multiple ways to find the center of gravity of your robot design; the easiest is to simply balance your robot on a fulcrum of some kind.
 Balancing the robot front to back will find your longitudinal balance plane (see Figure 2-2), and balancing it from side to side will find your lateral balance plane (see Figure 2-3).